Bachelor’s of counseling program guide

 - application, including any required processing fee

 - ACT or SAT scores

-- Transcripts from high school and any colleges you’ve attended
+- transcripts from high school and any colleges you’ve attended

-- Letters of recommendation from past teachers
+- letters of recommendation

 Most programs prefer a high school GPA of at least 3.0.
 In some cases, high SAT or ACT scores can compensate for lower grades.

 Community colleges typically charge less, and some students decide to take this option to complete general education courses before applying to transfer to a 4-year college and program.
 For those wanting to take this option, it is recommended that you check with the university that the courses you take at community college can be transferred as credit to for your desired degree program.